Traveling to Italy during Covid-19: What you need to know before you go - KION546

 After being hard hit in the early stages of the first wave, the country was one of the first to reopen to visitors in June, although entry is largely limited to European Union residents.

 The pandemic has caused political upheaval, with prime minister Giuseppe Conte resigning on January 26.
-He had won plaudits for his handling of the crisis, and it is thought he will seek a new majority to start a new government.
+He had won plaudits for his handling of the crisis, and the future of the government is still up in the air.

 What’s on offer in Italy